hedjouj/hedjouj/README.md

 </div>

 ### About Me
 I'm currently studying at Holberton School in Toulouse, France, with a strong passion for cybersecurity.
-My goal is to transition to the United States to pursue a career as a cybersecurity expert, where I can contribute to protecting digital infrastructure and combating cyber threats.
+My goal is to pursue a career as a cybersecurity expert, where I can contribute to protecting digital infrastructure and combating cyber threats.

 ### 🛠️ Technical Skills